Hakone Day Trip from Tokyo

 Admission: Free

-Duration: 40 Minutes (including scenic views and eating hot spring eggs/lunch)
+Time needed: 40 Minutes (including scenic views and eating hot spring eggs/lunch)

 On a clear day, you can see Mount Fuji.
 Owakudani photo by Kazuki Taira